amanpandey7647/amanpandey7647/README.md

 # 👋 Hi, I'm **Aman Pandey**!
 Welcome to my GitHub profile!

-I'm a passionate **Full-Stack Developer** with a focus on **Machine Learning**, **Cloud Technologies**, and **Blockchain Development**.
+I'm a passionate **Full-Stack Developer** with a focus on **Machine Learning**, **Python**, and **Web Development**.
 I love exploring new technologies and contributing to open-source projects.
 Feel free to explore my repositories, check out my ongoing projects, and reach out for collaborations!

 ---